-This chapter studies the data analysis from the outcome of the research.
-The analysis on the measured parameter and the evaluation on the implementation of the proposed demographic filtering using the K-means clustering are reviewed and discussed.
+This chapter studies the result and data analysis of the research.
+The evaluation on the implementation of the proposed demographic filtering using the K-means clustering is reviewed and discussed.
+The analysis on parameter measured is included in this chapter as well.

-4.1 Parameter Analysis
+4.1 Parameter analysis